microsoft/PowerToys/doc/devdocs/localization.md

     #endif
 ```

-Since there is no API to identify the `AFX_TARG_*`, `LANG_*` or `SUBLANG_*` values from each langId from the pipeline, these are hardcoded in the script (for each language) as done [in this script](https://github.com/microsoft/PowerToys/blob/f92bd6ffd38014c228544bb8d68d0937ce4c2b6d/tools/build/convert-resx-to-rc.ps1#L50-L77). **If any other languages are added in the future, this script will have to be updated.** In order to determine what are the language codes, you can open the rc file in Resource View, right click the string table and press `Insert Copy` and choose the corresponding language.
+Since there is no API to identify the `AFX_TARG_*`, `LANG_*` or `SUBLANG_*` values from each langId from the pipeline, these are hardcoded in the script (for each language) as done [in this script](https://github.com/microsoft/PowerToys/blob/f92bd6ffd38014c228544bb8d68d0937ce4c2b6d/tools/build/convert-resx-to-rc.ps1#L50-L77). **If any other languages are added in the future, this script will have to be updated.** In order to determine what are the language codes, you can open the rc file in Resource View, right click the string table, press **Insert Copy** and choose the corresponding language.
 This autogenerates the required code and can be used to figure out the language codes.
-The files also add the resource declarations to a resource.h file, starting from 101 by default(this can be changed by an optional argument).
-Since the output files will be generated in `Generated Files`, any includes in these two files will require an additional `..\` and wherever resource.h is used, it will have to be included as `Generated Files\resource.h`.
+The files also add the resource declarations to a _resource.h_ file, starting from 101 by default (this can be changed by an optional argument).
+Since the output files will be generated in `Generated Files`, any includes in these two files will require an additional `..\` and wherever _resource.h_ is used, it will have to be included as `Generated Files\resource.h`.
 While adding `resource.base.h` and `ProjName.base.rc` to the vcxproj, these should be modified to not participate in the build to avoid build errors:

 ```cpp
 <None Include="Resources.resx" />